Sunlighter/GraphicsTerminal/README.md

 This library gives you a &ldquo;graphics terminal&rdquo; which can draw graphics and request user input.

+This is *not* an emulator.
+It runs *in-process* (without using the network), it does *not* use &ldquo;control codes&rdquo; (preferring instead to receive delegate functions which do the drawing), and it does *not* provide text terminal functions.

-It works on the assumption that your program can block while waiting for user input.
-This is consistent with the &ldquo;old paradigm&rdquo; used by 80s microcomputers and DOS programs and (today) console programs.
+Its main purpose is to let you write &ldquo;old-style&rdquo; graphics programs which block while waiting for user input.
+This is consistent with 80s microcomputers and DOS programs and (today) console programs.
 Some programs are easier to write this way.
-(The &ldquo;new paradigm,&rdquo; which is still very old, is to write an &ldquo;event handler&rdquo; which has to be able to handle any event at any time.
-The advantage of the &ldquo;new paradigm&rdquo;
-is that it&rsquo;s easy to forward events to any of several recipients, like having multiple windows open at the same time.)
+(The new way to write graphics programs is to write an &ldquo;event handler&rdquo; which has to be able to handle any event at any time.
+The advantage of the new way is that it&rsquo;s easy to forward events to any of several recipients, like having multiple windows open at the same time.)

-This library does not emulate a text terminal.
-It lets you draw graphics onto a bitmap and it scales the bitmap to fit in its window (regardless of aspect ratio).
+You can draw graphics onto a bitmap and this terminal scales the bitmap to fit in its window (regardless of aspect ratio).
 This is also easier to program, but may cause a blocky (or &ldquo;retro&rdquo;) appearance due to the bitmap scaling.

 Using a bitmap in this way is somewhat inefficient, because the entire bitmap is replaced and redrawn every time an event is requested.
 This is fine for some programs because they would do something like that anyway, but it would not